No ratings yet

 • Taste-test!
 Let kids taste the pasta to see if it’s done!

-• Stir!
+• Stir pesto pasta with vegetables!
 Your kiddo can stir everything together until “it’s all green.”

 💡 Variations and Substitutions